 Take a day trip to Isla Mujeres

 The closest of Cancun’s neighboring islands, Isla Mujeres is only a 15 minute ferry ride away, but it feels like another world with its roads filled with golf carts, smaller beaches and quaint eateries strewn about the island.

 Journey to Isla Mujeres in the morning, rent a golf cart and drive the entire length of the island checking out the turtle sanctuary, Mayan ruins, some of the nicest ocean side cliffs in Mexico, as well as some unique snorkeling.
-Or experience the islands exhilarating zip line and watercraft that circles the island to gain a unique and fun view.
+Or experience the islands on a exhilarating zip line or a watercraft that circles the island to gain a unique and fun view.